thomasWeise/oa/metaheuristics/randomSampling/README.md

 The problem instances are again sorted by the size of their corresponding search spaces.
 We can again clearly observe that larger search spaces lead to worse scaled results.
-At least one of the reasons for this is that larger instances mean slower FEs, which means a smaller total number of generated solutions.
+At least one of the reasons for this is that larger instances mean that the solution data structures become larger.
+This means that sampling random solutions is slower and the FEs take longer.
+This then leads to a smaller total number of generated solutions, i.e., fewer guesses.
+Fewer guesses mean that we have a lower chance of guessing good solutions.
+The extreme case of this is already `1rs`, from which we know that it is much worse than `rs`.

 If we compare the Gantt charts of the median runs of `rs` sketched [@fig:gantt_rs] with those of `1rs` in [@fig:gantt_1rs], we can observe a clear reduction of the space between the operations.
 While the schedules are still far longer than the lower bounds, they are significantly better than before.

 So far, we have focused only on end-of-run statistics, such as the mean end result quality.
 Let us now plot the progress that `rs` makes over time.
+`1rs` created only a single solution, so we have one solution quality at one point in time.
+`rs`, however, samples many solutions, several solutions per millisecond, over a stretch of two minutes.
+So for each point in time and one problem instance, we could visualize the objective value of the best-so-far solution of one run of the algorithm &hellip; or the average best-so-far objective value over all runs.
+This is what we do:
-In [@fig:progress_rs_T], we visualize the arithmetic mean of the best-so-far objective value achieved at each point in time during over the 23&nbsp;runs.
+In [@fig:progress_rs_T], we visualize the arithmetic mean of the best-so-far objective value achieved at each point in time over the 23&nbsp;runs on an instance.
 We find that on all JSSP instances, the most progress is made during the first 20&nbsp;seconds of the runs.
 After about one minute of runtime, the improvements get smaller and less frequent.